vbalab/ysda/semester_02/cpp/notes.md

 ## `decltype`

-`decltype` - deduce the type of a variable or expression at compile time.
+`decltype` - deduce the type (full type with references & const & ...) of a variable or expression at compile time.

 ```cpp
 const int x = 20;